Absolute Return Funds - What is it all about?

 This basically means selling securities that have been borrowed from a third party with the intention of buying them back at a later date to return to the lender.
 The short seller hopes to profit from a decline in the price of the securities between the sale and the repurchase, meaning he will pay less to buy the assets than he received on selling them.
 Conversely, the short seller will incur a loss if the price of the assets rises.

-There are some funds that are very clearly defined in what they do, but there are others that are run as multi-asset funds where you really don’t know what you are getting.
+There are funds that are very clearly defined in what they do, but there are others that are run as multi-asset funds where you really do not know what you are getting.

-If you would like help with your absolute return funds, book a callback with me and we can go through everything.
+If you would like help with your absolute return funds, book a callback.